 Making changes to your programme

-If you want to change the programmes and courses you’ve selected after you receive your offer, you can accept your offer, "with changes".
-You will be given a limited time to accept with changes, refer to your offer for the due date.
+If you want to change the programmes and courses you’ve selected after you receive your Offer of Study, you can accept 'with changes'.
+You will be given a limited time to accept with changes.
+Refer to your offer for the due date.

 If you make changes to your programme of study, this may change your fees, or affect whether you’re eligible for student loans or allowances—make sure you check.